Firefly Counseling Services, P.C.

 RYT 200 Yoga Alliance

 Sarah Long is a licensed clinical social worker and certified child and adult yoga instructor.
+Sarah is the Graduate Education Program Manager for the Firefly Institute.
 Sarah completed her Master’s degree in Social Work from Touro College in New York City and practiced social work in the New York area prior to relocating to Oregon.
 Sarah specializes in providing treatment to adults and children who have experienced inter-personal violence such as domestic violence, sexual assault, and childhood abuse.
 She has specialized training from Safe Horizon in various trauma treatment models such as: Trauma Focused Cognitive Behavioral Therapy (TFCBT), Seeking Safety (for PTSD and addictions), Attachment, Self-Regulation and Competency (ARC), Trauma Focused Psychotherapy, Synergetic Play Therapy and Structured Psychotherapy for Adolescents Responding to Stress (SPARCS).
 In addition to her trauma work, Sarah also assists clients with navigating life transitions, parenting challenges, mood dysregulation (e.g. anxiety, depression, bipolar) and provides Dialectal Behavioral Therapy (DBT) for adolescents experiencing mood disorders.
 Sarah utilizes her training in yoga and meditation to help clients develop mindfulness practices that are tailored to their unique needs.
-Sarah is a member of the National Association of Social Workers (NASW), and certified RY-200 yoga instructor with training in yoga for trauma, yoga for children, and yoga for at-risk adolescents.
+Sarah is a member of the National Association of Social Workers (NASW), and certified RYT-200 yoga instructor with training in yoga for trauma, yoga for children, and yoga for at-risk adolescents.

 National Association of Social Workers (NASW): http://www.socialworkers.org/